sao16b/4n6/_posts/2023-06-27-BelkaCTF_#5_Party_Girl_MISSING_Writeup.md

 I looked through the EXIF data and tried a reverse Google image search but nothing fit as a possible answer.
 I hemmed and hawed for a little while before consulting the official writeup for a hint.
 It pointed me to two places: Maria's search history and the `eventpass.txt`{: .filepath} file I hadn't used yet, which contained the simple string 'specialevent.'

-Back to Autopsy to look through Maria's search history (Data Artifacts -> Web History).
+Back to Autopsy to look through Maria's search history (`Data Artifacts -> Web History`{: .filepath}).
 I notice she visited <https://futureboy.us>, which is a site hosting a steganography tool!
 I uploaded the image and passed in 'specialevent' as the password, and we have our location: **Special Belkunir Pashe Restaurant**.

 ![Futureboy](/assets/img/2023-06-27_1/7_2.png){: width="300"}

-### 8. Open to call (Baby - 150 points) - What is the restaurant phone number?
+### 8. Open to call (Baby - 150 points)

+**Prompt**: What is the restaurant phone number?

 No results for Special Belkunir Pashe Restaurant anywhere I could find.
 I went back to the official writeup to learn I needed to use Open Street Map.
 But putting it into Open Street Map returned no results for me.
 Needed to be there, I guess.

-### 9. Backup (Warmup - 200 points) - What kind of second factors can I use to download the girl's iCloud backup?
+### 9. Backup (Warmup - 200 points)

+**Prompt**: What kind of second factors can I use to download the girl's iCloud backup?

 For this one we have four options: